sametz/chem-coding/guides/choosing_a_language.md

 There is a large family of "curly-brace" languages that are all good "professional programmer" choices for system programming: c++, Go, Java, Rust, etc.
-However, the author's advice is to avoid languages that are so "low-level" that you have to constantly consider fussy things, such as:
+The author's advice is to avoid languages that are so "low-level" that you have to constantly consider fussy things, such as:
 - where and how variables are stored in memory and accessed;
 - how to manage memory allocation;